raj-khan/google-contacts-api/README.md

 ![](https://img.shields.io/badge/Account-Google-informational?style=flat&logo=google&logoColor=white&color=2bbc8a)

 ## About

 Google Contacts API allows client applications to view and update user contacts.
 Contacts are stored in the Google Account.
+Please notice that the good functionality of this API depends on Google's willing to keep the backward compatibility and/or the parameters, naming and/or required values.
+If this happens, feel free to contribute or open an issue

 To follow this repo you can export your Google contacts into a JSON file.